|Your Taiwan CPA - An Affordable Taiwan Chartered Accountant & Legal Services Firm|

 Step 1: Decide on a Business Structure

-In general foreign investment is fairly unrestricted and funds can be freely remitted in and out of the country.
+In general, foreign investment is fairly unrestricted and funds can be freely remitted in and out of the country.

 Check if your country of origin has concluded an investment protection treaty with Taiwan for protection from expropriation and similar interference with their private property by the respective other state.

-A branch needs a legal representative and a branch manager to act on behalf of the company and to accept service of process and any notice required to be served on the corporation who are either
+A branch needs a legal representative and a branch manager to act on behalf of the company and to accept service of process and any notices required to be served on the corporation who are either

 An Incorporated Company